EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

 installer that clearly informs the user what needs to be done in order to install the system.

-Firsty you have to choose language that will be used during
+Firstly you have to choose language that will be used during
 installation: ![Installation 3](../assets/8-jumpstart/g-inst-3.png)

-After configuring installer language you should state similar to:
+After configuring installer language you should see state similar to:

 ![Installation 2](../assets/8-jumpstart/g-inst-4.png)